armanizuniga/wanikani-helper/README.md

 ### Kanji Review (practice)

-A self-quiz over kanji you've already learned, grouped by SRS stage — Apprentice, Guru, Master, Enlightened, Burned.
+A self-quiz over kanji you've already learned, grouped by SRS stage: Apprentice, Guru, Master, Enlightened, Burned.
 Pick any combination of categories and the app builds a session of up to 25 kanji from that pool, using the same multiple-choice cards as a real review.

 Nothing here is sent to WaniKani.
 Results don't change your SRS stages, don't count toward your daily goal, and don't consume anything from your queue.
 It exists mainly for burned and enlightened items, which WaniKani won't show you again but which are exactly the ones that quietly fade.

 ### Lock Screen widget

-An accessory widget for the Lock Screen that cycles through vocabulary you've passed — the word, its reading, and its meaning — changing over the course of the day.
+An accessory widget for the Lock Screen that cycles through vocabulary you've passed, showing the word, its reading, and its meaning.
+It changes over the course of the day.
 Available in both the rectangular and inline families.

 The app writes a small word pool into a shared App Group container; the widget reads from that file, so it works with no network access and never touches the app's database.
 The pool is refreshed on launch and whenever pass status is synced from WaniKani.
 If you haven't passed any vocabulary yet, it falls back to early-level words.